 The same is true for us when we have too much stuff; we have to be willing to purge and get rid of things.
 Less stuff=less to clean and organize.

-2. We are too busy to keep up.
+2. We are too busy to stay organized

 To keep your house in order, you have to be home.
 When we are so busy coming and going, the first thing to go is organization.
 We just dump everything and move on to the next activity.